cybera/ookla-stacan-analysis/project-card.md

 <!-- State whether the dataset contains data that might be considered personal, sensitive, or private (e.g., data that reveals addresses, uniquely identifiable names or aliases, racial or ethnic origins, sexual orientations, religious beliefs, political opinions, financial or health data, etc.).
 If efforts were made to anonymize the data, describe the anonymization process. -->

-Though the information here is collected from individuals who visit the speed test website, the fields contained in this dataset pertain to internet speeds and geographic data only, which cannot on their own be attached to any single individual.
+Though the Ookla information here is collected from individuals who visit the speed test website, the fields contained in this dataset pertain to internet speeds and geographic data only, which cannot on their own be attached to any single individual.
 As the data is aggregated in tiles, which are as large as 610x610m at the equator (as per [Github](https://github.com/teamookla/ookla-open-data?tab=readme-ov-file#tiles)), no personally identifiable geographic information is present either.

+The subset of census data used from StatsCan contains well-established geographic boundaries and count data of those regions.
+No PII is present.

 ## Bias, Risks, and Limitations

 <!-- This section is meant to convey both technical and sociotechnical limitations, as well as any concerns about how the data might be biased and any efforts taken to mitigate it. -->

 Though there are no biases and risks as they pertain to the people on which this data is collected, there are arguments to be made that the method of collection may introduce a sampling bias.
 For example, it's rare for people who are not experiencing performance issues with their internet service to seek speed tests, nor should it be expected that a certain level of internet speed is guaranteed anywhere.
 Any analysis of these issues should be aware of the limitations of generalizing findings.

+Census data has a much higher confidence in how its collected, as it's arguably the most important data that StatsCan collects.
+More information on the Canada census can be found on the StatsCan page [here](https://www.statcan.gc.ca/en/census/census-engagement/about).

 ### Recommendations